bluesky-social/bsky-docs/docs/advanced-guides/moderation.md

 To send a report to a Labeler, use the `com.atproto.moderation.createReport` procedure.
 Users may send reports to any of their labelers.

 To specify which labeler should receive the label, set the `atproto-proxy` header with the DID of the labeler and the service key of `atproto_labeler`.
-In the official typescript SDK, it looks like this:
+In the official TypeScript SDK, it looks like this:

 ```typescript
 agent